 I am an appointee on the Washington State Independent Living Council (WASILC).
 The WASILC supports the disability community by providing advocacy, leadership, education and collaboration, supporting cross-disability needs within statewide agencies, organizations, and service providers.
 Founded as part of the 1886 amendments to the Federal Rehabilitation Act and further supported by Executive Order 04-04, today WASILC is made up of an eleven person, governor-appointed council and staff.
-I serve on the WASILC Executive Committee as the Secretary and Treasurer and a member of the Marketing Committee.
+I serve on the WASILC Executive Committee as the Vice Chair and a member of the Membership Committee.

 Learn more about WASILC HERE

 WASILC member meetings with District Representatives and Senators

 Meetings with: Representative Schmick, Representative Mary Dye, and Senator Schoeslet (pictured above)

 I currently serve as a member of the International Women’s Day Committee.
 The committee is comprised of men and women at Washington State University (WSU) and we work together to develop an event to celebrate women’s achievements worldwide.
 It is a day when women are recognized for their achievements without regard to divisions, whether national, ethnic, linguistic, cultural, economic or political.
 First celebrated in 1911, honors the social, political and economic achievements of women while focusing world attention on areas requiring further action.

 As part of International Women’s Day in 2017, I was tasked with developing a panel to discuss Practicing Allyship in Academia: Research, Service, and Teaching.

 In academia, we strive to actively acknowledge privilege and openly discuss it.
 In this panel discussion, WSU members discuss how allyship can be practiced through research, service, and teaching, creating an active learning community wherein current and future students, faculty, and staff can build their capacity to personally enact and support inclusivity & allyship in academic contexts.